syahmi001/UNITY_ORCA/README.md

 # UNITY_ORCA
  **ORCA implementation in UNITY Engine**

- `test`

 **Requirement:**
 This simulation only works in the UNITY ENGINE version 2017.3.0f3
 You might need basic knowledge of using UnityEngine if you wish to change the parameters.
-All parameters can be changed in the GameObject.
+`All parameters can be changed in the GameObject.`

 **How to launch:**
 Open the scene files in the folder ORCA_ROS/Assets/Scenes.